GOD OF VENGEANCE

 WHERE: Blackfish Gallery, 420 NW 9th Ave, Portland Oregon 97209

-HOW MUCH: Suggested $10.00 at the door
+HOW MUCH: $10.00

-The Turn of the Screw runs Friday and Saturday night, October 13 and 14, at Blackfish Gallery, 420 NW 9th Ave in Portland.
-Shows start at 8PM and run about an hour to an hour and a half.
-Admission is $10.00.
-Reservations are strongly encouraged, and walk-ins should arrive by 7:30P.
-All reserved seats will be released to walk-ins at 7:55P sharp.
-For information and ticket reservations: 971.266.3787, or email@example.com
+God of Vengeance runs Friday and Saturday, January 10-11 and 17-18, 2020 at Blackfish Gallery, 420 NW 9th Ave in Portland.
+The show starts at 7:30PM.
+Admission is $10.00, cash or check only.
+Reservations are strongly encouraged, and walk-ins should arrive by 7:00P.
+All unclaimed reserved seats will be released to walk-ins at 7:25P sharp.
+For information and ticket reservations: 971-266-3787, or email@example.com.

 A NOTE ABOUT TICKET PRICES